 education, health and protection services.
 Return to main appeal page.

-Key planned results for 2020
+Key planned results for 2021

-41,000 children aged 6 to 59 months vaccinated against measles
+174,194 children vaccinated against measles

-Funding requirements for 2020
+Funding requirements for 2021

 Humanitarian Action is at the core of UNICEF’s mandate to realize the rights of every child.
-This edition of Humanitarian Action for Children – UNICEF’s annual humanitarian fundraising appeal – describes the ongoing crises affecting children in the Republic of Congo; the strategies that we are using to respond to these situations; and the donor support that is essential in this response.
+This edition of Humanitarian Action for Children – UNICEF’s annual humanitarian fundraising appeal – describes the ongoing crises affecting children in the Congo; the strategies that we are using to respond to these situations; and the donor support that is essential in this response.